Noelcarino/StudentGradeTable/README.md

 # Student Grade Table
-`A Full-Stack CRUD Application that allows you to keep track of student grades.`
+`A Full-Stack CRUD application that allows you to keep track of student grades.`

 ### Features
   1. User can Add Student Grade.